freedomofpress/securedrop-docs/key_features.rst

 Createing a new issue via email
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sending an e-mail to support@freedom.press will automatically create a new issue in your project, using the subject line of the email for the Subject and the body of the email for the Description.
+Sending an email to support@freedom.press will automatically create a new issue in your project, using the subject line of the email for the Subject and the body of the email for the Description.